Job Seekers Checklist & Toolkit

 Using job boards like Indeed.com, LinkedIn, or many others review at least 4-6 positions of interest.
 Look for action words, tools, software, skills or industry specific language noted in the job posting.
 Can you build those into your bulleted points on your resume?
 Can you include related classes or academic projects that note those same details?
 When possible, make sure your resume includes the same words as you commonly see in job postings.
 This will both help you beat the A.I. technology that screens applications but also catch the attention of a hiring manager.

 Test your resume to see how it stands up to A.I. technology used for screening applications.
-Use tools like Job scan or resume worded where you can submit your resume for a scan.
+Use tools like Big Interview ResumeAI (click on resume section), Job scan, or resume worded where you can submit your resume for a scan.
 Does it pass the test?
 Use the feedback provided by the website or schedule a follow up with a Career Coach if your results aren’t where you want them to be.
 It is important your document is ready for both the machines and recruiters.

 Set a target number of applications to complete each week

 Using job boards like Handshake, Indeed.com, LinkedIn, idealist.org and many others look for positions of interest and set a weekly target of completing 5-10 applications.
-Did you know it may take more than 200 applications before you receive a job offer (check out this blog post to learn more), and that statistic came from research during a typical hiring season.
-COVID-19 has certainly affected the job market, so your job search may require more applications and time before you are successful.
+Did you know it may take more than 100 applications before you receive a job offer (check out this blog post to learn more)?
 Don’t let that discourage you, instead set realistic goals you can meet each week.
 Get creative by exploring niche job boards, remote work options, and reading articles that share details on companies and industries who are hiring.

 Schedule an appointment with a Career Coach from Lehigh’s Career Center

-Did you know the Career Center remains available for seniors long after graduation?
-In fact you have full access to our online resources, appointments, job boards, and coaching staff for 2 years following graduation.
-Log on to Handshake to schedule a 1-on-1 appointment or use the summer drop in hours Monday - Thursday, 2-4 pm to get help.
+Did you know the Career Center is available for current students and recent grads?
+All students have access to our online resources, appointments, job boards, and coaching staff for 2 years following graduation.
+Current students can log on to Handshake to schedule a 1-on-1 appointment or use the drop-in career question hours during Career Lab.
+During the semester lab runs Monday - Friday, 11 am - 4pm in MG Hall Ste.
+500. Throughout the summer Career Lab is held virtually.
+Visit Handshake events and search career lab for details.
+Alumni can email firstname.lastname@example.org to set up an appointment and gain alumni access to Handshake.
 Before you send off your resume or interview with a dream company, work with a career coach to learn how best to prepare and present yourself.

 Complete a mock interview

 If you are sending out your resume and hoping for a job, you should also be interview ready.
 The best way to build your confidence and wow during an interview is based on the preparation you put into it.
 Interviewing is a skill, you should learn interview techniques and practice responses to common interview questions.
 Schedule a mock interview with a career coach, Lehigh alum, or professional contact to do a run through of an interview, these are the best ways to learn from mistakes and become more confident with your responses.
 Be prepared to use the STAR method and bring your own questions to ask the interviewer based on your employer research.
+Big Interview is a online tool that lets you practice interview questions using digital tools.
+The new AI feature there also provides feedback on your responses.
 Like all things, practice will improve your performance.

 Attend a virtual job fair

 At least for now, many career fairs and employer events are being offered online.
 The Balance shared this article explaining how virtual career fairs work and what you can prepare.
 Virtual fairs are not just for remote work, all types of positions and companies are using virtual fairs to find and meet candidates.
 Find an event that connects your industry of interest and explore virtual fair options.
+The Handshake events tab will include all hiring and employer events, check there frequently for virtual career fairs or information sessions.
 Below are a small sampling of virtual career fair options.

 If this list feels daunting, remember that you don’t have to navigate this alone but each step is important.
 The Career Center is here to support you no matter where you are in your career journey.
-Start on these steps today and let us know how we can help you with your job search.
-We hope once your job search is successful you will update us by completing the First Destination Survey found here.
+Start on these steps today and connect with us so we can help you with your job search.